 Metabolic: Both metabolic Metabolic Alkalosis Metabolic alkalosis is primary increase in bicarbonate (HCO3−) with or without compensatory increase in carbon dioxide partial pressure (Pco2); pH may be high or nearly normal.
 Common... read more and respiratory alkalosis Respiratory Alkalosis Respiratory alkalosis is a primary decrease in carbon dioxide partial pressure (Pco2) with or without compensatory decrease in bicarbonate (HCO3−); pH may be high or near normal.... read more may occur early.
 If shock develops, metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more can supervene.
 Hypokalemia Hypokalemia Hypokalemia is serum potassium concentration < 3.5 mEq/L (< 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
 The most common... read more is common, in part because sympathetic tone is decreased and diuretics are used.
 Hypophosphatemia Hypophosphatemia Hypophosphatemia is a serum phosphate concentration < 2.5 mg/dL (0.81 mmol/L).
 Causes include alcohol use disorder, burns, starvation, and diuretic use.
 Clinical features include muscle weakness... read more and hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration < 1.8 mg/dL (< 0.70 mmol/L).
-Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or drugs... read more can develop.
-Hypoglycemia Hypoglycemia Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation, and central nervous system dysfunction.
+Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or medications... read more can develop.
+Hypoglycemia Hypoglycemia Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation and central nervous system dysfunction.
 In patients with diabetes who take insulin or antihyperglycemic... read more may occur because hepatic glycogen is depleted and gluconeogenesis and insulin degradation are impaired.

 Pulmonary: Noncardiogenic pulmonary edema may develop.